frankmilliron/play.zc.system/README.md

 I would like to voice my appreciation for the help and contributions of the following pillars of the Apple II community for help, advice, and code over the years.

- - [Qkumba](https://github.com/peterferrie) for his lightning-fast [ProRWTS2](https://github.com/peterferrie/prorwts2), the original audio player that started this project, as well as one of my favorite Apple II projects, [Total Replay](https://github.com/a2-4am/4cade).
+ - [Qkumba](https://github.com/peterferrie) for his lightning-fast [ProRWTS2](https://github.com/peterferrie/prorwts2), the original audio player that started this project, as well as his work porting games for one of my favorite Apple II projects, [Total Replay](https://github.com/a2-4am/4cade).

+ - [4am](https://github.com/a2-4am) for his part in Total Replay, as well as imaging & cracking thousands of disks, creating new games, and for the template for the build pipeline I'm using here.

  - [Josh Bell](https://github.com/a2stuff) for help updating my WAV conversion workflow from an working but ridiculous BASIC program to a modern perl implementation.
-Additional thanks for his amazing dissassembly and re-write of the [Apple II Desktop](https://www.a2desktop.com/), among other projects.
+Additional thanks for his amazing dissassembly and re-write of the [Apple II Desktop](https://www.a2desktop.com), among other projects.